DuoTen Pool Speaker

 As for battery life, the Skywin Bluetooth speaker can play for around 5 hours at 80% volume while the LED lights are disabled.
-This would translate to around 2-2.5 hours of maximum output volume listening with lights activated- not the greatest battery life, but not far off from most of the items on this list.
+This would translate to around 2-2.5 hours of maximum output volume listening with lights activated- not the greatest battery life, but not far off from most items on this list.

-To conclude, the Skywin offers good value for money and has all the basic features you want in a floating pool speaker.
+To conclude, Skywin offers good value for money and has all the basic features you want in a floating pool speaker.
 However, for just a little more, you could end up with a much better speaker that offers greater versatility, audio quality, and additional features.

 How We Selected Our Products

 Next, we wanted to make sure that all our options had sufficient waterproofing to allow for a margin of error should you accidentally submerge your speaker for a brief period.
-The lowest rating on our list is IPX7, which means that you have sufficient time to rectify any capsized speakers before they become damaged.
+The lowest rating on our list is IPX7, which means you have sufficient time to rectify any capsized speakers before they become damaged.